 Its founders considered that property issues in the City of London were distinct from those which affected the property ownership generally.
 In 1991, the Association took the step of widening its scope from an original body of owners alone to a body also representing occupiers and advisers.

-First President of the CPA Lord Aldenham (left) and first Chairman Sir George Woodman (right)
+First President of the CPA Baron Aldenham (left) and first Chairman Sir George Woodman (right)

 An early history of the City Property Association can be found here, this document was created to celebrate the 100th anniversary of the CPA in 2004.